 identifies alternative approaches to whatever life may bring.
 Sometimes it just helps to read about the experiences

-of others for enjoyment because you may go that way too someday.
+of others for enjoyment because you may travel that way too someday.

-Any tips for getting better mileage during these days of higher than necessary fuel prices are helpful.
+Any tips for getting better mileage during these days of fluctuating fuel prices are helpful.

-The three major impacts on mileage are the way you drive, the weather conditions, and your vehicle conditions.
+The three major impacts on mileage are the way you drive, the weather conditions, and the condition of your vehicle.